 I never got Patriots’ Day off when I worked in Boston, but I’d always take it off anyway, going down to the finish line to watch the runners and take in the atmosphere.
-When it came time for me to plan my visit home, I decided to time it around Marathon Monday.
+When it came time for me to plan my visit home, I decided to time it around Marathon Monday — easily the best time to visit Boston.
 My friend Beth and her boyfriend Brian invited me to skip Copley Square and watch by their place in Brookline instead.

 We cheered on the runners on Beacon St., reassuring them that with infamous Heartbreak Hill now in the past, they were in the home stretch of the marathon.
 “You’re almost done!
 Keep going!” we cheered.
 “You can do it!”

 “God save the Queen!”
 My friend called out to several runners decked out with union jack shorts, which often elicited a pumped fist in reply.
 “I love you, Tinkerbell!”
 I yelled to a man dressed in a green fairy costume with a wand.

 Behind us was a group of college students barbecuing on their roof, red solo cups in hand.
 The more time that passed, the drunker they got — but they never stopped cheering for the runners.
 They yelled out the names people had written across their shirts, along with a raucous “U-S-A!
 U-S-A!” whenever a fatigues-clad soldier walked by.

 At one point, a runner dressed in green fell to his knees, clearly in pain.